Vimaser/cartouche-jewelers/README.md

 Wednesday March 27th, 2024 -

 Minor CSS and mobile compatiablity issues.
 Used bootstrap for temp trouble shooting.
 Lots of console logs...
 Still a lot of clean up needs to be done.
 Functional and pretty though (the site, my code is ugly).
 Might add a loading logo to home since there's so many mp4's on launch.

+SAT March 30th, 2024 -

+Looking at this and my previous sites, it's cool to see the improvements I made.